Back to blog

 Who Benefits from NAD+ Therapy

-NAD+ therapy isn't a treatment for a specific disease — it's a metabolic intervention that can help in several contexts:
+NAD+ therapy is not a treatment for a specific disease; it is a metabolic intervention that can make sense in several contexts, as long as there is medical evaluation and measurable goals:

 Post-viral recovery: after prolonged infections (including long COVID), some patients show residual mitochondrial dysfunction.
 NAD+ therapy has been explored as support for cellular energy recovery, though controlled clinical trials in this area remain limited.

 Neurodegenerative conditions: preclinical studies show that NAD+ deficiency contributes to neuronal dysfunction in Alzheimer's and Parkinson's models.
-A pilot trial with NR in older adults with mild cognitive impairment (Brakedal et al., 2022, PMID: 37994989) found supplementation to be safe with preliminary signals of cognitive benefit, though larger studies are needed.
+A pilot trial with NR in 20 older adults with mild cognitive impairment (Orr et al., GeroScience, 2024, PMID: 37994989) found a 2.6-fold rise in blood NAD+ and good tolerability, but no cognitive improvement over 10 weeks.
+Larger and longer trials are needed.

 Longevity and anti-aging: within the framework of the 12 hallmarks of aging (López-Otín et al., Cell, 2023, PMID: 36599349), NAD+ decline connects directly to at least three: mitochondrial dysfunction, epigenetic alterations, and genomic instability.
 Restoring NAD+ doesn't "reverse" aging, but it addresses specific mechanisms that speed it up.